Generic Name: Pentazocine (pen TAZ oh seen)

 - Trouble breathing, slow breathing, or shallow breathing.

 - Irritation where the shot is given.

-- A very bad and sometimes deadly health problem called serotonin syndrome may happen if you take Talwin (pentazocine) with drugs for depression, migraines, or certain other drugs.
-Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; very bad diarrhea, upset stomach, or throwing up; or very bad headache.
+- A severe and sometimes deadly problem called serotonin syndrome may happen if you take Talwin (pentazocine) with certain other drugs.
+Call your doctor right away if you have agitation; change in balance; confusion; hallucinations; fever; fast or abnormal heartbeat; flushing; muscle twitching or stiffness; seizures; shivering or shaking; sweating a lot; severe diarrhea, upset stomach, or throwing up; or severe headache.

 - Taking an opioid drug like Talwin (pentazocine) may lead to a rare but very bad adrenal gland problem.
 Call your doctor right away if you have very bad dizziness or passing out, very bad upset stomach or throwing up, or if you feel less hungry, very tired, or very weak.